XFaramirX/PetStoreChallenge/README.md

 This is Automated test which was build to test Pet Store API Functionality using postman and javascript.

-The nodeJS project itself will ease out the process of generating automatic reports and can be use as a boilerPlate for API with postman projects.
+The nodeJS project itselfs will ease out the process of generating automatic reports and can be use as a boilerPlate for API with postman projects.

 ## Getting Started